Mr-Wood-CS/National-5-Computing-Science-Code-Files/Python-Programing-Retrival-Practice/National-5/(01)-Pool-Competion/01-Pupil/Instructions.md

 * Display a message congratulating the player who won the most games or display a message saying that the match was tied.

 **Write a program that meets Adam’s requirements.
 (6)**

+> ## Task 2

+Assuming that five games have been played, state two sets of test data that could be used to demonstrate that two of the messages display correctly when either Adam or his teacher have won the match.
+(2)

 &copy; Greig Reid